The Perks of Being a Wallflower (film): Plot

 Charlie's mental state worsens.
 Patrick tries to cope with what happened with Brad and kisses Charlie before immediately apologizing.
-Sam is accepted into Penn State, and she breaks up with Craig on prom night after learning he is cheating on her.
-The night before she departs, she takes Charlie to her room.
+Sam is accepted into Penn State, and she breaks up with Craig on prom night, after learning he has been cheating on her.
+The night before Sam departs, Charlie helps her pack.
 They confide in each other and kiss, but when Sam touches Charlie's thigh, he experiences a flashback of his Aunt Helen, which he brushes off.

 After Sam leaves for college, Charlie's emotional state and flashbacks worsen.
-He calls his sister, blaming himself for Helen's death, and admits he may have wanted it to happen.
+Charlie calls his older sister Candace, blaming himself for Helen's death, and admits he may have wanted it to happen.
 Candace realizes he is in distress and calls the police.
-Charlie eyes a kitchen knife as they burst through the door and awakens in a hospital, where psychiatrist Dr. Burton brings out his repressed memories, revealing that his aunt sexually abused him as a child.
+He is eyeing a kitchen knife as they burst through the door.
+Charlie then awakens in a hospital where psychiatrist Dr. Burton brings out his repressed memories, revealing that his aunt sexually abused him as a child.

 The night Charlie is released from the hospital, he is visited by Sam and Patrick.
-The three revisit the tunnel, having identified the song (Heroes by David Bowie), and Charlie and Sam share a kiss.
+The three revisit the tunnel, having identified the song (Heroes by David Bowie), and Charlie and Sam kiss.
 Charlie stands up in the back of the truck.
-He acknowledges that he feels alive and that, at the moment, "we are infinite."
+He acknowledges that he feels alive and that, at the moment, "we are infinite".